-Those without elite status or a premium cabin ticket should not fear though, as the SkyTeam lounge was rated the best-value for entry price at Sydney Airport, based on a value by Censuswide.
+Those without elite status or a premium cabin ticket should not fear though, as the SkyTeam lounge was rated the best value for entry price at Sydney Airport, by Censuswide.
 A visit to the lounge costs $77 for a two-hour stay, or passengers can take advantage of a longer five-hour stay with a $132 investment.

 SkyTeam Sydney lounge opening hours

-While the SkyTeam lounge is one of the lesser-known spaces at Sydney Airport, we certainly benefited from its quiet and peaceful vibe.
+While SkyTeam operates one of the lesser-known airport lounges at Sydney International, we certainly benefited from its quiet and peaceful vibe.
 If you’re after somewhere modern to rest, eat and drink before you take off, the SkyTeam lounge delivers relaxation and quality in spades.
 Be sure to check it out.

 While you’re here: Subscribe to our newsletter for the latest tips, deals and news.
 It only takes a few seconds and we respect your privacy: